hackbridge/hackbridge/_pages/cluster.md

             </div>
             <div class="4u 12u$(medium)">
                 <h3>Do I need a fully-fledged idea?</h3>
                 <p>Not at all.
 Part of the fun of Cluster is finding a small group of like-minded students - and then banding together to build stuff!
-Just drop by and say hi!</p>
+Just drop by and say hi!
+Also, if you are not sure about what to work on, why not check out our list of active projects below? </p>
             </div>
             <div class="4u 12u$(medium)">
                 <h3>Will there be free resources?</h3>